Navid200/xDrip/docs/Development/PR_How.md

 Describe your tests/verifications of your changes.

 ### Images
-If you are changing a menu item, include before and after images.
+If you are changing a menu item, include before and after images in your description.